ThePorgs/Exegol-docs/source/exegol-image/my-resources.rst

 ..
     _TODO: add ref to images tools list

-* :ref:`Custom tools <Custom-tools>`: users can store add their own custom standalone tools, binaries and scripts in the "my-resources" volume.
+* :ref:`Custom tools <Custom-tools>`: users can place their own custom standalone tools, binaries and scripts in the "my-resources" volume.
 This volume is accessible from all containers at ``/opt/my-resources``.
 * :ref:`Supported setups <Supported-setups>`: users can customize their exegol environments automatically and transparently without having to manually setting things up for each and every new Exegol container they create.
 In this functionality, a pre-set list of supported custom configuration is set, and will improve with time.
 It's the easier and most user-friendly approach to customizing a few configurations.
 * :ref:`User setup <User-setup>`: In this functionality, a shell script can be populated with every command a user wishes its containers to run at their creation.